 - Older and Wiser: Compared to Mimi.

-- Ambiguously Brown: Mimi is said to be Latina, but she's also been played by actresses who are half-black, white, etc - and more than one fully-black (and dark-skinned) actress has played her (which doesn't preclude her being Latina as white and black Latinx people exist.)
+- Ambiguously Brown: Mimi is said to be Latina, but she's also been played by actresses who are biracial, white, etc—and more than one black actress has played her (which doesn't preclude her being Latina as white and black Latinx people exist.)

 - Bad Girl Song: "Out Tonight" is made of this.